Chicago police search for suspects in shooting that hurt 13

 Emanuel, a former White House Chief of Staff for President Barack Obama, promised when he was elected mayor in 2011 to make the streets of Chicago safe for everyone.

-According to witnesses, gunfire rang out as a crowd was watching basketball.
+According to witnesses, gunfire rang out late on Thursday night as a crowd was watching basketball.

 "We were sitting in the park talking, then two dudes came up, stood by the gate for a minute, then they just started shooting," said Michelle Adams, 16.